kean/articles/2017-01-16-lets-build-uistackview.markdown

  H:[Subview1]-(0)-[Subview2]
 </pre>

-This and the following alignment (.trailing) is very similar to a [leading alignment](#UIStackViewAlignment.leading) so I'm not going to comment them that much.
-This particular configuration has an extra **UISV-canvas-connection** constraint that pins first arranged view to the `.centerY` of the stack view, and has slightly different **UISV-spanning-boundary** and **UISV-alignment**.
+This and the following alignment (.trailing) is very similar to a [leading alignment](#UIStackViewAlignment.leading).
+This particular configuration has an extra **UISV-canvas-connection** constraint that pins the first arranged view to the `.centerY` of the stack view, and has slightly different **UISV-spanning-boundary** and **UISV-alignment**.
 But the idea is the same.